-With the outbreak of the Covid-19 Corona virus, governments are encouraging people to self-quarantine and practice social distancing.
-Cruise lines have cancelled cruises, governments have shut down borders, and
+With the outbreak of COVID-19, governments are encouraging people to self-quarantine and practice social distancing.
+Cruise lines have cancelled cruises, governments have shut down borders, and air travel has

 In this article we offer an overview of ways to travel to St. Petersburg without applying for a Russian Visa.
 Here you will find advice on how to travel to St. Petersburg Visa-Free for citizens of The US, Canada, UK, and 53 other countries.